jcraven-worksight/rn-hello/README.md

 * `npm run android-watch`
 * console logging to terminal, run `react-native log-android | grep ReactNativeJS`.
 * can right click in emulator with `ctrl+m` and launch external debugger.
-* haven't been able to get the vscode debugger attaching :(
+* haven't been able to get the vscode debugger attaching

-### _Issues/Considerations_
+### Issues/Considerations
 * __react-native__ doesn't support proxies in android, and rewire-core uses them.
-There is a polyfill available `proxy-polyfill`, but how can I get a dependency to use that...
+There is a polyfill available `proxy-polyfill`.
 When debugging remotely you don't see this issue because the code is executed in development machine's Chrome V8, but when not debugging it executes in JavaScriptCore on the device itself [more info](https://stackoverflow.com/questions/41874676/react-native-code-doesnt-work-without-remote-debugger-enabled)
+* have tried implementing the proxy polyfill in my fork of rewire-core, but no luck.
 * __react-navigation:__ doesn't support [dynamic routing](https://reactnavigation.org/docs/en/limitations.html).
    * unable to get get header titles displaying
 * debounce?

-### I'm really smrt
-* if db is running locally expo can't find it on localhost.xxxx, need to specify machine ip
+### component list...
+* input with autocomplete
+* touchable list
+* form
+* date picker (RN has platform specific components for this)
+* table (ex balances for holiday types etc)
+* timecard???